leonardopaiva/angular-animation-basic-project/README.md

 This is the project from angular styling & animations maximilian schwarzmuller udemy course, with some modifications.
 You will find here alot of animations and examples.

+The objective is to demonstrate the most possible angular animations resources.

 # Project Demo

 https://angular-animations-demo.firebaseapp.com/